bu-ist/wp-scripts-terminal/README.md

 # wp-scripts-terminal

-Trying to better understand and control the terminal output when using `wp-scripts build`
+Trying to better understand and control the terminal output when using `wp-scripts build`.
+This is a simple repo with an intentional error in the code so I can adjust what is displayed.

 Goal: